 - We made a commitment to be net zero by 2029 and began to roll out a range of projects from LED lighting upgrades, rooftop solar and organic waste composting

 - We were shortlisted as a finalist for Green University of the Year at the 2020 Asia-Pacific Triple E Awards.

-Our regional campuses will be net zero
+Our regional campuses will be net zero.

-We will be Victoria’s first university to be net zero
+We will be net zero.